sparre/Command-Line-Parser-Generator/README.md

 Links
 -----

-If you want to find free Ada tools or libraries [AdaIC][2] is an excellent starting point.
+If you want to find free Ada tools or libraries, [AdaIC][2] is an excellent starting point.
 You can also take a look at
 [my other source text repositories][3] or [my web site][4].